A System for Turning Customer Feedback Into Strategy (Not Just a Compliment or a Complaint)

 "Making it easy" is not a feature.
 It is a profound act of respect for your customer's time, and they will reward you for it with their loyalty.

-The second dominant theme from our August feedback gets to the very soul of the RedBalloon "why."
+The second dominant pattern in our August customer feedback gets to the very soul of the RedBalloon "why."
 I didn't just want to sell experiences; I wanted to create the perfect gift.
 And the secret to the perfect gift is not just in the experience itself, but in the empowerment of choice.

 We are all unique.
 The thrilling adventure for one person is a terrifying ordeal for another.
 The relaxing spa day for one is a boring afternoon for someone else.
 Imposing a specific, unchangeable experience on someone is a risky proposition.

-This is why the diversity of our range and the flexibility of our vouchers were so frequently celebrated by our customers.
+This is why the diversity of our range and the flexibility of our vouchers were so frequently celebrated in this month's customer feedback.

 Here's what they said: